dk-liang/FIDTM/README.md

 # Training

 The official training code is coming soon.

 Also, the training strategy is very simple.
 You can replace the density map with the FIDT map in any regressors for training.

+If you want to train based on the HRNET, please first download the ImageNet pre-trained HR models from the official [link](https://onedrive.live.com/?authkey=!AKvqI6pBZlifgJk&cid=F7FD0B7F26543CEB&id=F7FD0B7F26543CEB!116&parId=F7FD0B7F26543CEB!105&action=locate), and replace the pre-trained model path in HRNET/congfig.py (__C.PRE_HR_WEIGHTS).